 Library Access Policy

-Access to the libraries of Caltech varies based on day of the week and specific library.
+Access to the libraries of Caltech varies based on day of the week and specific library and the individual visiting the libraries.
 For the most up-to-date library hours, please visit the hours page.
 The Caltech Library provides a safe space for its community to study or work on academic endeavors.
 Behavior contrary to this principle will not be tolerated and Campus Security will be notified immediately.

 Physical access to the libraries

-The Caltech community may use any of the Caltech Libraries between 8am and 5pm Monday through Friday (the Caltech Archives requires an appointment before visiting).
+Current Caltech students, faculty, and staff may use any of the Caltech Libraries between 8am and 5pm Monday through Friday (the Caltech Archives requires an appointment before visiting).
 After 5pm on weekdays and on weekends, a valid Caltech ID card is needed to gain entry to Sherman Fairchild and Millikan Libraries.
 Access to the other libraries on evenings and weekends is limited.
 Please visit the hours page for more information on each library.
-If a member of the Caltech community needs to bring a guest to the library on evenings or weekends, the individual must circ [at] library.caltech.edu (email) us ahead of the visit for approval.

-The following groups are granted library access for reference use of the collections only:
+Guest readers are granted library access for reference use of the SFL collections only.
+The following may qualify for this status:

 - Faculty from other Institutions of Higher Learning